 I respectfully disagree.

 Today that’s no longer the case.
-The CBC is now one of the virtually infinite sources of information and cultural content available.
+The CBC is now one of virtually infinite sources of information and cultural content available.
 This growing competition is reflected in its declining audience.
 Less than 5 percent of English Canadian viewers are watching CBC television and barely 2 percent are tuning into the CBC News Network.

 (These figures are based on “all Canadians viewing all available TV programming at a given time” which means that the CBC’s viewership as a share of the total Canadian population is far lower.)

-When Lowman writes that the plurality of Canadians who say that they intend to vote Conservative turn on the CBC won’t hear or see themselves, he’s wrongly assuming that they’re tuning in in the first place.
+When Lowman writes that the plurality of Canadians who say that they intend to vote Conservative turn on the CBC they don’t hear or see themselves, he’s wrongly assuming that they’re tuning in in the first place.
 The evidence is clear: not only are they not watching the CBC, but the vast majority of non-Conservatives aren’t either.

 Nevertheless, as part of his defence of the CBC, Lowman makes a conservative appeal that tearing down institutions is harder than building them up.
 Fair enough.

 But conservatism’s inherent aversion to change shouldn’t cause Conservatives (or conservatives) to defend institutions that aren’t worth preserving.
 Just because the CBC has been around a long time isn’t a case for its ongoing existence.
-Even Edmund Burke, the father of modern conservatism, famously said “We must all obey the great law of change.”
+Even Edmund Burke, the father of modern conservatism, famously said “We must all obey the great law of change.
 Conservatism, in other words, isn’t nostalgic for nostalgia’s sake.

 The notion that the legacy news media is somehow exempt from bias or errors compared to those of us in new media belies the experience of the past several years.
 Its seeming lack of interest in U.S. President Joe Biden’s infirmity is only most the recent and extraordinary example.
 That an American outlet rather than a Canadian one broke Prime Minister Justin Trudeau’s “blackface” scandal in 2019 is another.
 The list goes on and on.